aggress/mesosphere-dcos-kafka-installer/README.md

 - Folder support
 - DC/OS Strict mode
 - Deployment of an Active Directory server on AWS for testing
-- Generation of AD users, principals and keytabs
+- Generation of AD users, principals and keytabs, configs
 - Generated templates for JSON options
-- Makefile support (thank you for the tip @jrx)
+- Makefile support for menuing(thank you for the tip @jrx)
 - Janitor cleanup
+- End to end client testing - reading and writing data

 ## Planned Features

 - Configurable resources for JSON options
 - Apache Kafka, Cassandra, DSE
 - MIT Kerberos testing environment
-- End to end client testing - reading and writing data
 - Standalone monitoring deployment integrated with dcos-metrics

 ## Design